Navigating heritage rules? Golden Ratio specializes in Grade 2 Listed Sash Window Restoration across London.

 Listed Building FAQ

-Can I install double glazing in a Grade 2 listed building?
+Can I actually get double glazing in a Grade II listed building?

-Do I need Listed Building Consent to repair my sash windows?
+Do I need Listed Building Consent for repairs?